Services - Emergency Planning

 Tutorial Video

-After a successful launch in Argyll and Bute, Argyll & West Dunbartonshire Police Division and Alzheimer Scotland have launched the Dementia Safeguarding Tag in West Dunbartonshire.
+After a successful launch in Argyll and Bute, Argyll & West Dunbartonshire Police Division and Alzheimer Scotland launched the SafeConnect fob – formally known as the Dementia Safeguarding Tag – in West Dunbartonshire.

-This small and discreet tag aims to keep those living with dementia safe and bring them home to loved ones quicker when disoriented or confused in public.
-Tags can be loaded with emergency contact details which are accessed when the tag is scanned using a smartphone.
+This small and discreet fob aims to keep those living with dementia safe and bring them home to loved ones quicker when disoriented or confused in public.
+Fobs can be loaded with emergency contact details which are accessed when the tag is scanned using a smartphone.

-To find out more, contact your local Dementia Advisor or Alzheimer Scotland team on 0141 410 5306, or if you are registered with our organisation, you can call Jenni on 07535469592 or email jenni@carerswd.org.
+To find out more, contact your local Dementia Advisor or Alzheimer Scotland team on 0141 410 5306, or visit www.alzscot.org/dementia-safeguarding-scheme.

-A promotional video and details on how to program your tag can be found above.
+A promotional video and details on how to program your fob can be found above.

 The Herbert Protocol – Missing Persons Form